Keyword research is an integral part of any digital marketing strategy, and its importance will never fade away. Here’s a guide to help out.

 Advertising Research: Pinpoint Your Rivals in Paid Search

-Finding paid competition for any domain is a piece of cake with Advertising Research.
-Your workflow here will be similar to the Organic Research.
+Finding paid competition for any domain is also a piece of cake with Advertising Research.
+Your workflow here will be similar to Organic Research.

 Start the report, type in your domain, and switch to the Competitors tab.

 At the top of the report, you can see a Competitive Positioning Map.
 This visualization is based on the domain’s Paid Search Traffic and the Number of Paid Keywords, so it gives a nice overview of a paid search competition landscape.

 Below you will see a table listing Paid Competitors of the analyzed domain.